Siheung

 In 2007, Korea Polytechnic University built TIP (Techno Innovation Park).
 The building has 18 floors used for studying, research, and development for students, faculty, companies and government.
 In February 2010, Seoul National University acquired 826 thousand square-meters or 204 acres of Siheung property to establish its global campus.
 The university plans to build a biomedical complex, research hospital, apartments, and education-related infrastructure including lecture halls, dormitories, and an international middle and high school.

 History

 In the early Three Kingdoms period, the Siheung area was part of the Baekje kingdom.
 It was lost to Goguryeo along with the Han River Valley in 475.

 Administrative districts

-Siheung-si is divided into 18 dongs.
+Siheung is divided into 18 dongs.

 Climate

 Siheung has a humid continental climate (Köppen: Dwa), but can be considered a borderline humid subtropical climate (Köppen: Cwa) using the -3 C isotherm.

 Public transportation

 Railroad

 Siheung has several rail lines sponsored by Korail.
 Seoul Subway Line 4 runs from the Oido station to the Jeongwang station before proceeding on to Ansan.
 The Suin line runs through Darwol and Wolgot stations before proceeding to the Namdong District.
 The Seohae Line was added on June 16, 2018, and will be built to run through the city from the Sosa station to Ansan.